 School starts daily at 8:15 a.m.
 For safety reasons, students should not arrive on campus earlier than 7:30 a.m. nor stay later than 3:30 p.m. (even on the playground) unless they are attending an organized, adult-supervised program associated with the school.
 Children are not to be left unattended, so parents/guardians are to stay with their children until the supervisor arrives.
 Students are allowed into the classroom at 8:00 a.m.
 Students should be on campus by 8:10 a.m. but an earlier arrival is encouraged, allowing time to unpack in the classroom and take their seats by 8:15 a.m.
-Before school, students will be supervised in the multi-purpose room or on the playground beginning at 7:30 a.m.
+Before school, students will be supervised in the multi-purpose room or on the playground beginning at 7:30 am.
 Drop-off lanes open at 7:30 a.m.
 If your child needs to be dropped off prior to 7:30 a.m. please register them for the before school club, Solis Ortus, that begins at 7:00 a.m.

 School ends at 2:50 p.m. for students in Kindergarten, first and second grades and 3:15 p.m. for students in third, fourth, and fifth grades on full days.
-On early release days, school ends at 12:50 p.m. for students in Kindergarten, first and second grades and 1:15 p.m. for students in third, fourth, and fifth grades.
-Siblings of third, fourth, and fifth graders, as well as younger siblings of SPA students, will be held in their classrooms until the 3:15 p.m. dismissal on full days or the 1:15 p.m. dismissal on early-release days.
+On early release days, school ends at 1:50 p.m. for students in Kindergarten, first and second grades and 2:15 p.m. for students in third, fourth, and fifth grades.
+On half days, school ends at 11:50 p.m. for students in Kindergarten, first and second grades and 12:15 p.m. for students in third, fourth, and fifth grades.
+Siblings of third, fourth, and fifth graders, as well as younger siblings of SPA students, will be held in their classrooms until the 3:15 p.m. dismissal on full days, the 2:15 p.m. dismissal on early release days, or the 12:15 p.m. dismissal on half days.